 Unfortunately, there is no simple solution to your problem.
 We discontinued that machine some time ago and have no repair parts to offer.
-You may need a new control board, which may be available online somewhere.
+You may need a new control board, which may be available through a third party seller.

 Q-2002: I have an old Forney "farm welder".
 I am looking for a new on/off switch for the machine.

-The on/off switch of that welder is an appliance switch rated at 50 amps, and can be found at an electrical supply store.
-Install that switch and you should be good to go.
+The on/off switch of that welder is an appliance switch rated at 50 amps, and can be found at most electrical supply stores.

 Q-2003: I have a Forney Model A welder and I need the tapered plugs for the cables.
 I can find many replacements with diameters of .364 but the holes on this welder are .480" to .500".
-Can you please help?
+Where can I find these?

 The largest plug we have available is 3/8".
-They are recommended for the older Forney welders and our service technician says they should work.
-We also have the appropriate output jacks if you would like to change those to accommodate the smaller plug size.
-These plugs can be found on our web store at www.forneyind.com/store.
+They are recommended for the older Forney welders; we also carry the appropriate output jacks if you would like to change those to accommodate the smaller plug size.

 Q-2004: I have an old Forney ARC welder model C-5-B with all the accessories including the welding manual, guarantee, adjustment policy and the original bill of sale dated 6-6-1960 with serial #207609.
 I am looking for replacement parts for various accessories such as battery charger cables with the correct size tap, and replacement rods for the carbon torch and soldering iron.

 Here are a couple of companies that may have the carbon torch rods: